dmaier-redislabs/docker-library-redis/BUILD.md

-# How to the official Redis images are built
+# How the official Redis images are built

 ## Prepare the Docker files and metadata